msoumik78/msoumik78.github.io/_posts/2019-03-15-basics-of-digital-security.markdown

 key and sent over the wire.
 Only the receiver (who has his own private key) can de-crypt the message and nobody else can.

 ## Digital Signature vs Digital Signing
+Digital certificate is essentially similar to a physical stuff like passport/DL which contains the owner's public key and it is certified by an issuing authority.
+However digital signature is a message digest (which means a hash) generated when the signer uses his private key to encrypt a message.
+This message can be de-crypted by anybody (who has the signer's public key) and can verify it.
+__Digital signature is used not to conceal the message but to prove that the message has not been tampered with.__